Workflows

 workmux add -A -P task-spec.mdFrom an ongoing agent session

-When you're already working with an agent and want to spin off a task into a separate worktree, use the /worktree slash command.
+When you're already working with an agent and want to spin off a task into a separate worktree, use the /worktree skill.
 The agent has context on what you've discussed, so it can write a detailed prompt for the new worktree agent.

 > /worktree Implement the caching layer we discussedThe main agent writes a prompt file with all the relevant context and runs workmux add to create the worktree.
 This is useful when: